tal66/expenses-tracker/README.md

 ## Legal

 This is a hobby project 📚 and the developer does not profit from its use, and is also not affiliated with any credit card provider.
-The project is meant to encourage people to track their expenses in an easier way than is possible with all existing credit card providers.
+The project is meant to encourage people to track their expenses in an easier way than is possible with all existing credit card providers, and for free.

 The developer is happy with the credit card providers she uses, and is only trying to make the process of tracking expenses easier.